 As I’m writing this, the spot price of a Troy ounce of silver is $27.25.
 That of course changes daily.
 You can track “spot” at sites like Kitco Silver or Markets Insider.
 Bookmark those.
 You should base your silver multiplier on the current “Bid” price for silver.

 Readying yourself for an age of inflation is partly physical and partly psychological.
 You need to thinks in terms of practical value rather than in terms of “Dollars”.
 Be mentally adept.
 When you visualize a Dollar bill, picture it melting or smoldering.
 In Latin America, they still refer to inflation as La Inferno. (“The Furnace.”)
 In the end, that is where all paper money will end up: in the furnace or in the outhouse.
 It will take a while for the crowd of mundane folks to adjust their thinking.
 Stay ahead of the crowd.
 And even better, avoid crowds altogether.

 One last observation on an inflation mindset: Stop thinking about “the price of silver” or “the price of gold”.
 Their intrinsic value changes very little.
 It is the Dollar that is declining.
 That decline in purchasing power has been estimated at 96% since 1913.

 I look forward to hearing your comments about inflation, via e-mail.
-I will have room to post many of your comments in tomorrow’s Snippets column. – JWR
+I will have room to post many of your comments in the Snippets column. – JWR